peterjflynn/Ant_Associated_Viral_Metagenomics/README.md

 #cophylo CRESS
 #host ant phylogeny by genus (pruned from Nelsen et al. 2018 ant species-level phylogeny)
 tr1 <- read.tree("Ant_host_cophylo.tree")
-#CRESS viral phylogeny pruned to be just ant-associated CRESS viruses discovered within this project without bootstrap values.
+#CRESS viral phylogeny pruned to be only ant-associated CRESS viruses discovered within this project without bootstrap values.
 Additionally, each tip was changed to a number in order to be able to associate with the host phylogeny.
 The number-CRESS virus association is in /Phylogenetics_data/R_data/CRESS_number_associations_cophylo.csv.
 tr2 <- read.tree("CRESS_cophylo.tree")
 #Associations between the CRESS viral phylogeny and the ant host genus phylogeny.
 assoc <- read.csv("CRESS_Ant_associations.csv")